Lin-jun-xiang/awesome-vscode-extensions/README.md

 It can be a work lazy tool (code while watching videos~).

-You can use your own desktop background while coding and watching your wife.
+You can use your own desktop background while coding and watching **Gura**.

 ### GlassIt-VSC